AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/Fluids.md

 7. Find the mass of the beaker.
 Put the beaker under the overflow can spout as shown in {numref}`M08_fluids_Fig03`.
 8. Pour water into the overflow can until it overflows into the beaker.
 Allow the water to stop overflowing on its own and empty the beaker into the pitcher and return it to its position under the overflow can spout without jarring the overflow can.
 9. If not already attached, tie a string onto each of the objects.
-10. Gently lower the first object into the overflow can until it is completely submerged.
+10. Lower the first object into the overflow can until it is completely submerged.
 Allow the water to stop overflowing.
-Find the mass of the water plus beaker.
+Measure the mass of the water plus beaker.
 Subtract the mass of the beaker to determine the mass of the displaced water.
 Multiply the mass by the acceleration due to gravity (9.803 m/s²) to find the weight of the water.
 11. Repeat this procedure for the other objects.
 Note that the plastic cylinder will float so don’t try to completely submerge it in the water.
 Also find the weight of the displaced water when only half the brass cylinder is submerged.
 12. List the objects in order from least buoyant force to greatest buoyant force.